 The rope was being placed round his neck, when he begged to be allowed a few last words.
 ‘On our journey home,’ he said, ‘we spent the first night at an inn.
 I did not sleep but kept watch all night.’
 And then he went on to tell what the crows had said, and as he spoke he turned to stone up to his knees.
 The prince called to him to say no more as he had proved his innocence.
 But the servant paid no heed to him, and by the time his story was done he had turned to stone from head to foot.

 Oh! how grieved the prince was to lose his faithful servant!
-And what pained him most was the thought that he was lost through his very faithfulness, and he determined to travel all over the world and never rest till he found some means of restoring him to life.
+And what pained him most was the thought that he was lost for being faithful , and he determined to travel all over the world without never rest till he found some means of restoring him to life.

 Now there lived at Court an old woman who had been the prince’s nurse.
 To her he confided all his plans, and left his wife, the princess, in her care.
 ‘You have a long way before you, my son,’ said the old woman; ‘you must never return till you have met with Lucky Luck.
 If he cannot help you no one on earth can.’